-Generation Hope is a 3-year college preparatory middle school education program that focuses on STEM curricula.
+The Generation Hope Program is a 3-year college preparatory middle school education program that focuses on STEM curricula.

 To nurture, empower and develop the whole child by leveraging math, science and technology with computer involvement and global awareness to brighten his or her life possibilities.

-Roy C. Brooks, who serves as the Tarrant County Commissioner of Precinct 1, founded Generation Hope in the fall of 2009.
+Roy C. Brooks, who serves as the Tarrant County Commissioner of Precinct 1, founded The Generation Hope Program in the fall of 2009.

 The program recently merged with TCC South Campus and became a program with the Tarrant County College District.

-Generation Hope provides structured after-school programming to students in the following school districts:
+The Generation Hope Program provides structured after-school programming to students in the following school districts: